SwayaanTechnologies/nextjs/README.md

 * Check redirection or rewrites in the **browser address bar**
 * View **cookies in Application tab**
 * Inspect **custom headers in Network tab**

 ---

+## **Rendering**

+After exploring the ins and outs of Next.js routing in the previous section, we are now ready to tackle something equally important: **Rendering**.

+Rendering might sound complex, but it is actually pretty straightforward.
+At its core, rendering is the process of transforming the component code you write into user interfaces that users can see and interact with.

+---

+### **The Challenge of Rendering**

+While rendering itself is simple, building a performant application requires understanding **when** and **where** this transformation should happen.
+You may have come across terms like:

+* **CSR** (Client-Side Rendering)
+* **SSR** (Server-Side Rendering)
+* **SSG** (Static Site Generation)

+These terms can often be confusing at first, but they each refer to different rendering strategies that you can choose based on your application's needs.

+---